Quam-Diu/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-The **ggplot2** (wich is my choice to make the plots) and **dplyr** libraries are required to be installed and loaded in order to run the code properly.
+The **ggplot2** (which is my choice to make the plots) and **dplyr** libraries are required to be installed and loaded in order to run the code properly.
 The following code is used to load these libraries.

 ```r
         library(dplyr)
         library(ggplot2)
 ```
 First, the sum of the the total steps for each day is calculated.
 For this calculation a wide number of functions and / or packages could be used.
-After observing that some methods (for example the function **aggregate**) return a 0 for days in wich all values were NA, my choice was the library **dplyr**, wich excludes those days from the resulting dataframe.
+After observing that some methods (for example the function **aggregate**) return a 0 for days in which all values were NA, my choice was the library **dplyr**, which excludes those days from the resulting dataframe.
 This is specially important for the calculations of the mean and the median (evidently to include those zeros would bring different results).

-Other point of interest could be the choice of the paremeter **bindwidht = 700**, wich simply is one aproximation to the default value range / 30.
+Other point of interest could be the choice of the parameter **bindwidht = 700**, which simply is one approximation to the default value range / 30.
 I replaced this default value to avoid a warning message.

 ```r